beardymcjohnface/beardymcjohnface.github.io/_posts/2021-05-06-manage-files-permutations.md

                 os.path.join(os.getcwd(), loc, f'{sample}_{r}.fastq.gz'))
 ```

-For the LCG to work properly the modulus should be larger than the expected permutations, the modulus and increment
-should be relatively prime, and the increment and multiplier should be close to the modulus.
-This should ensure that
-samples with near-identical names will still produce very different integers.
-This 'randomness' is important for making
+This 'randomness' of the LCG is important for making sure the samples are relatively evenly distributed.
+I generated
-sure the samples are relatively evenly distributed.
-I generated integers for 15000ish sample names and collected the
-composition of the leading characters.
+integers for 15000ish sample names and collected the composition of the leading characters to check for evenness.

 ```text
 cat list.out | cut -c1 | sort | uniq -c | sort -g